anezkamll/anezkamll.github.io/content/my_work.md

 I was hired to take care of the event production. \
 [3 Faces of Just Transition 2023](https://www.eventbrite.com/e/3-tvare-spravedlive-tranzice-tickets-715951047857)

-### PyCon CZ
+### PyCon CZ 2016 - 2023
 I attended the very first PyCon CZ 2015 in Brno and that was a beginning of my long-lasting relationship with Czech Python community.
-I have participated in PyCon CZ organization since 2016 as a volunteer, and in 2018 I joined the core organizing team. \
+I was volunteering at PyCon CZ 2016 and 2017, and in 2018 I joined the core organizing team.
+Besides the group tasks I was responsible mainly for social media, and in 2023 also for coordinating onsite volunteers. \
 [2018](https://cz.pycon.org/2018/)  [2019](https://cz.pycon.org/2019/)  [2023](https://cz.pycon.org/2023/)

 ### Creative Bureaucracy Festival - Hub Prague 2022 - 2024
-I took care of the whole production of this event in 2022 and have been administering the website since 2022. \
+I took care of the whole production of this event in 2022 and have been administering the website since 2022.
 In 2024, I coordinate Česko.Digital's role in organization of CBF, including related programme topics, marketing, and workshops' guidance. \
 [Creative Bureaucracy Festival](https://creativebureaucracy.cz/)